ctm/mb2-doc/src/series/2024/wsop-style.md

 |  3rd|    |    | $40|  $45|       $50|
 |  4th|    |    |    |  $35|       $35|
 |  5th|    |    |    |     |       $30|

-### Overall prizes

-There _may_ be overall prizes for the top three players on the WSOP-Style 2024 leaderboard by Net Profit and by Win Rate.
-If so, to qualify for a win rate prize, the player will have to complete at least seven tournaments.

 ## Re-entries don't count as separate players